Reversible Causal Graph Dynamics: Pointed graph modulo, paths, and operations

 {\em Paths and vertices.} Since we are considering pointed graphs modulo isomorphism, vertices no longer have a unique identifier, which may seem impractical when it comes to designating a vertex.
 Two elements come to our rescue.
 First, these graphs are pointed, thereby providing an origin.
 Second, the vertices are connected through ports, so that each vertex can tell between its different neighbours.
 It follows that any vertex of the graph can be designated by a sequence of ports in $(\pi^2)^*$ that lead from the origin to this vertex.
-The origin is designated by $\varepsilon$.
-For instance, say two vertices designated by a path $u$ and a path $v$, respectively.
+For instance, say two vertices are designated by paths $u$ and $v$, respectively.
 Suppose there is an edge $e=\{u\port a,v\port b\}$.
 Then, $v$ can be designated by the path $u.ab$, where ``$.$'' stands for the word concatenation.
-A thorough formalization of paths and naming conventions over pointed graphs modulo can be found in \cite{ArrighiCayleyNesme}.
+The origin is designated by $\varepsilon$.
+A thorough formalization of paths, path equivalence, and naming conventions was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:paths} for the sake of mathematical riguour.
 Given a pointed graph modulo $X\in\mathcal{X}_{\Sigma,\Delta,\pi}$, we write $v\in X$ instead of $v\in V(X)$.\\

-{\em Operations.} Given a pointed graph modulo $X$, $X^r$ denotes the subdisk of radius $r$ around the pointer.
+{\em Operations over pointed graphs modulo.} Given a pointed graph modulo $X$, $X^r$ denotes the subdisk of radius $r$ around the pointer.
 The pointer of $X$ can be moved along a path $u$, leading to $Y=X_u$.
 The pointer can be moved back where it was before, leading to $X=Y_{\overline{u}}$, where $\overline{u}$ denotes the reverse of the path $u$.
 We use the notation $X_u^r$ for $(X_u)^r$ i.e., first the pointer is moved along $u$, then the subdisk of radius $r$ is taken.
-A thorough formalization of operations over pointed graph modulo can be found in \cite{ArrighiCayleyNesme}.
-For the sake of this paper, Figure \ref{fig:operations} illustrates the operations.
+A thorough formalization of these basic operations over pointed graphs modulo was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:operationsmodulo} for the sake of mathematical riguour.
+For the sake of this paper, however, Figure \ref{fig:operations} illustrates the operations.